Catel/Catel.Docs/src/vnext/faq/mvvm.md

 ## How can I add the MVVM behaviors via code (programmatically)?

-Silverlight has a known issue, and sometimes installing the Silverlight 5 (beta) toolkit isn't the right option to solve the issue.
-Luckily, it is also possible to add one of the MVVM behaviors via code to any control or window.

 Below is the code-behind of a view that adds the *UserControlBehavior* via code:

 ```